 Most people equate the word "stress" with mental/emotional strain.
 This is only one type of stress.
 The other major types of stress are body tissue inflammation and injury, and fluctuation in blood sugar levels.
 No matter which of these types of stress are present, the body's response is always the same: initially both cortisol and DHEA increase, and with prolonged stress, the DHEA plummets.

 To truly correct the underlying cause, we need to reduce the precipitating stress.
 Meditation, tai chi, and aerobic exercise can minimize mental/emotional stress.
 All of these methods have been proven to reduce cortisol levels.
 When cortisol levels are lowered, DHEA levels begin to increase toward normal.
 Inflammation in the body may be obvious, as in arthritis, or it may be hidden.
-It must be identified and dealt with appropriately, which usually includes specific diet and nutritional supplement strategies.
-The most common cause of hidden inflammation is a bacterial infection of the stomach.
-By killing these bacteria with the appropriate medication, cortisol and DHEA are normalized.
-The second most common cause of hidden inflammation is an inherited intestinal toxicity to a protein found in certain grains, such as wheat, rye, oats, quinoa, soy, and amaranth.
-To reduce this source of stress to the body, these foods must be avoided or at least minimized.
+There are many potential sources of inflammation.
+These must be identified and dealt with appropriately, which usually includes specific diet and nutritional supplement strategies.
+The most common cause of hidden inflammation may be dysbiosis - imbalance in the intestinal flora.
+Natural therapies can create healthier balance among the hundreds of species of intestinal microorganisms, thus reducing inflammation and allowing cortisol and DHEA to naturally improve to some degree.
+The second most common cause of hidden inflammation is an inherited intestinal toxicity to gluten, a protein found in certain grains, such as wheat, rye, barley, spelt, kamut, and triticale.
+To reduce this source of stress to the body, these foods must be avoided.
 When blood sugar fluctuations are stressing the body, 5 or 6 meals should be eaten daily and they should have a carbohydrate to protein ratio of roughly 2 to 1 with a moderate glycemic index.
 All of these strategies help to correct the underlying cause of low DHEA and high cortisol.